-Alan is a registered teacher with Royal Conservatory of Music (RCME #104401) and is a RCM Certified Teacher (Advanced Piano).
+Alan is a registered teacher with the Royal Conservatory of Music (RCME #104401) and is an RCM Certified Teacher (Advanced Piano).

 Elvis is a classically trained pianist and has obtained his undergraduate degree from Western University with Honours in Piano Performance.
 He studied piano with James Hibbard, and enrolled in courses where he learnt many aspects of music such as music theory, history and piano pedagogy.